Beat Tag | Free Music Lesson Plan (Meter & Time Signature Game)

 Step 3

-"Let's make up a three-beat pattern and perform it with the class."
+"Let’s create a three-beat pattern."
 Take suggestions from the class, and perform a few.
-"My favorite is pat-clap-clap.
-It stresses the first beat, which is always the strongest in each measure.
-Let's try that one too."
+"My favorite pattern is pat-clap-clap.
+That first 'pat' is the strong beat, and the following two 'claps' are the weak beats.
+Let’s try this pattern."

 Step 4